 How Can I Have My Criminal Charge Dismissed?

 Pre-Trial Intervention programs are designed for individuals who have been accused of committing a felony or a misdemeanor.
 The ASC Pretrial Intervention programs provide an alternative to the three step process of entering a not guilty plea, proceeding to trial, and having a verdict entered by a jury.
-People who successfully complete the ACS Pretrial Intervention program avoid the risk associated with a jury trial entirely, because the criminal charge pending against them is dismissed.
-ACS Pretrial Intervention»
+People who successfully complete the ASC Pretrial Intervention program avoid the risk associated with a jury trial entirely, because the criminal charge pending against them is dismissed.
+ASC Pretrial Intervention»

 What are the Benefits of A Second Chance Pretrial Program?

 Clearly, the greatest benefit that is realized in completing a diversion program is having the pending charge against you dismissed.